xerial/xerial/README.md

 Xerial Project
 ===========

+Xerial is data manegment utilties for Scala.
-The ulitimate goal of Xerial project is to manage everything as database.
+The ulitimate goal of Xerial project is to manage everything as database, including class objects, text format data (json, XML, Silk, etc.), data streams, etc.

 # Modules

 ## xerial-core
 Core utilities of xerial projects.
+No dependencies other than the scala-library exists in xerial-core.

  * Useful collection classes
      * CyclicArray (double-ended queue), RedBlackTree, balanced PrioritySearchTree (*O(log N+k)* for interval-intersection queries), UnionFindSet etc.